 Myth: You need to be paid lots of money to afford to travel.
 If not, you need wealthy parents or affluent brands to sponsor your trips.

-First of all, most of us are budget travellers, call us stingy even.
+First of all, most of us are budget travelers, call us stingy even.
 The idea is to always look for cheap flights, cheap accommodation, affordable travel destinations, ideally, cheap everything to afford to survive on the road.

 7.“Wow!
 You are brave.
 Are you not scared?
 Will you be safe?”